Your Roadmap to Financial Wellness

 How Do You Compare to Other Americans on the Financial Wellness Scale?

-You’re not alone if you didn’t get all the answers right.
-Research proves that there is a disconnect between how people view their own financial wellness and just how solid their financial wellbeing actually is.
+Research proves that there is a disconnect between how people view their own financial wellness and the actual wellbeing of their actual financial position.

 Financial Wellness: A Lifetime Journey